UniMath/agda-unimath/src/foundation/univalent-type-families.lagda.md

     is-univalent-is-emb (is-emb-inclusion-subuniverse S)
 ```

-### The underlying subuniverse of a univalent type family
+### The underlying global subuniverse of a univalent type family

 ```agda
 module _